kylestahl/bracketology/README.md

 # bracketology
-A package for analyzing NCAA march madness tournament data
+The bracketology package is aimed at creating an easy to use interface for analyzing historical NCAA mens basketball tournament data & simplify the process of creating and evaluting bracket prediction algorithms.

+## Structure
+The main feature of bracketology is the `Bracket` python object.

+### Anatomy of